People

 Magsamen is a Fellow at the Royal Society of the Arts and a strategic advisor to several innovative organizations and initiatives, including the Academy of Neuroscience for Architecture, the American Psychological Association, the National Association for the Education of Young Children, Brain Futures, Learning Landscapes, and Creating Healthy Communities: Arts + Public Health in America.

-Prior to joining the International Arts + Mind Lab, Karen served as program director for BrainFutures, a national nonprofit formed to assess and advance the practical application of neuroscience research to improve human outcomes.
-She has also worked with the Association of Baltimore Area Grantmakers (now the Maryland Philanthropy Network), Baltimore Community Foundation, Communities in Schools of North Carolina, Urban Institute, and ZERO TO THREE State Policy Center.
+Prior to joining the IAM Lab, Karen served as program director for BrainFutures, a national nonprofit formed to assess and advance the practical application of neuroscience research to improve human outcomes.
+She has also worked in program management, research, and communications across a wide range of arts and education policy issues at local, state and federal levels.
+Karen holds an M.P.A.
+(Master of Public Administration) from the University of North Carolina at Chapel Hill and an Honors A.B. from Brown University.

 Alyssa is the Senior Research Project Coordinator for the International Arts + Mind Lab.
 She helps to coordinate and provide administrative and scientific oversight for several research projects.